alexkursell/rust-matrix-appservice-webhooks/README.md

 ## TODOs

 - Testing with Synapse.
 I only run Dendrite myself, so I don't know if it works with Synapse yet.
-- Add a Dockerfile, and maybe publish the image to Dockerhub for ease of use.
 - Possibly reach feature parity with the original.

 ## End-to-end encryption